y-kozuru/stq/readme.md

 Priority queue for simple task management.

 # How to Use
-Write a task in **New Task** and press Enter to ad d the task.
+Write a task in **New Task** and press Enter to add the task.
-Click the exclamation mark instead of pressing Enter to ad the task as a priority task.
+Click the exclamation mark instead of pressing Enter to add the task as a priority task.

 Click the dequeue button (down arrow) to get a task from the queue.
 If priority tasks exist, they will be deququed first.